walidemad/Git-GitHub-TASK/README.md

 # know-me
-This repository is to get to know Git and Github.
+This repository is for getting to know Git and Github.

 ## Intsructions
 - Fork and clone this repository.